graijo/java-tutorial-for-beginners/README.md

 how to remove element from an array -The basic approach includes finding the element at the specified index and then removing that element.
 The rest of the elements are copied into a new array.
 This would lead to an array of size one less than the original array.

 As you can see, this can be very inefficient.
 How do we solve it?

+Advantages of Array over list
+1-Arrays are memory efficient as they can store multiple values in the same location.
+2- Arrays provide fast and efficient access to elements as compared to other data structures such as linked lists, trees etc.

 SS$$SS
 $$<